dsebban/md-blog/refactoring_to_functional_patterns.md

 ## Align the types between functions

-If your functions compose together in a natural way, it means that you have found the right level of abstraction .
+If your functions compose together in a natural way, it means that you have found the right level of abstraction.

 Keep them small and focused on one thing, add type annotations for the return types to increase readability.